 CLAQ engaged Chardan as an advisor in connection with the initial Business Combination to assist it in holding meetings with the stockholders to discuss the potential Business Combination and the target business's attributes, introduce CLAQ to potential investors that are interested in purchasing the securities in connection with the potential Business Combination, assist CLAQ in obtaining stockholder approval for the Business Combination and assist CLAQ with press releases and public filings in connection with the Business Combination.
-CLAQ will pay Chardan a marketing fee for such services upon the consummation of the initial Business Combination in an amount equal to, in the aggregate, 3.5% of the gross proceeds of the IPO, including any proceeds from the exercise of the underwriters' over-allotment option.
-As a result, Chardan will not be entitled to such fee unless CLAQ consummates the initial Business Combination.
-CleanTech Investments is an affiliate of Chardan, and our director, Mr. Jonas Grossman, is the Managing Partner and President of Chardan.
+CLAQ paid Chardan a marketing fee for such services upon the Closing in an amount equal to, in the aggregate, 3.5% of the gross proceeds of the IPO, including any proceeds from the exercise of the underwriters' over-allotment option.
+CleanTech Investments is an affiliate of Chardan, and our former director, Mr. Jonas Grossman, is the Managing Partner and President of Chardan.